-Each dot in the chart below was a member of the House of Representatives in 1986.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Jones is shown as a purple triangle. (analysis methodology)
+Jones is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1986 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Jones sponsored bills primarily in these issue areas:

 Economics and Public Finance (27%) Taxation (17%) Government Operations and Politics (13%) Social Welfare (10%) Armed Forces and National Security (10%) Labor and Employment (10%) Families (8%) Finance and Financial Sector (6%)

 Some of Jones’s most recently sponsored bills include...